hasnainrampurawala/stock-price-prediction/README.md

 ## References

-- A part of the developing machine learning model code was referenced from my project submitted in my Advanced Python class, Fordham University
+- A part of the data extraction code was referenced from my project submitted in my Advanced Python class, Fordham University
 - Alpha Vantage API documentation
 - PyTorch Documentation
 - Plotly Documentation